Types of Programmatic Advertising & Examples of Best Campaigns | 21 Nov, 2022

-At current pace, CTV programmatic ad spending is expected to grow to 6.93 billion U.S. dollars in 2021 to 8.88 billion U.S. dollars by the end of 2026.
+At the current pace, CTV programmatic ad spending is expected to grow from 6.93 billion U.S. dollars in 2021 to 8.88 billion U.S. dollars by the end of 2026.
 [Statista]

-Advertising on CTVs is a growing trend which cannot be ignored by advertiser.
-CTV is combining the ease of online advertising and reach of TV.
+Advertising on CTVs is a growing trend that cannot be ignored by advertisers.
+CTV is combining the ease of online advertising and the reach of TV.
 Serving tailored, skippable ads can be served to the target audience while they are streaming video content on their TVs.

 Such drastic growth in investment coupled with a rapid increase in streaming service customers makes CTV one of the most valuable programmatic advertising trends.